g200kg/WAAPISim/readme.md

 WAAPISim is still not completed.
 It is tentative and partial implementation.

 * Number of channels in each nodes should be 1 (mono) or 2(stereo)
-* AudioBufferSourceNode / WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
+* ChannelSplitterNode / ChannelMergerNode / AudioBufferSourceNode / WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
 * DynamicsCompressorNode : Implemented but has a little different characteristics from Chrome's implements.
 * PannerNode : Simplified.
 Listener position should stay default.
 Source positions are interpreted as x-z 2d coordinate
 * ScriptProcessorNode : Implemented.
 Input buffer size should be 1024 and under (No limitation if use output only)
 * OscillatorNode : Implemented except for Custom waveform
 * ConvolverNode : By performance reason, convolution is executed for only IR's first 1000 samples.
 Sebsequent part will be replaced as simple delays.
-* ChannelSplitterNode / ChannelMergerNode : Just a dummy.
-Pass-through from input to output.
 * createBuffer from ArrayBuffer supports only .wav format
 * k-rate AudioParam controls are executed only per 1024 samples frequency. a-rate AudioParams are controlled by sample.